 - Lawfulness, fairness and transparency – data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject.

-- Purpose – data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with
+- Purpose – data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.

 - Data minimisation – data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

 - Accuracy – shall be accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay.